mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 2. the rules are ill-defined
 3. is ambiguous

-Otherwise, it shows that the "grammar was validated and the parser was generated".
+Otherwise, it displays a message saying: "grammar was validated and the parser was generated".

 ## Live Code Parser Output